 Image File Formats

-One of the main criteria that distinguishes different file formats is image compression.
+One of the main criteria that distinguish different file formats is image compression.
 Compressed files’ size is significantly smaller and allows us to send or upload them on the web, or simply have a higher number of images stored on a memory card or computer.

 The downside of image compression is that it can be lossy.
-While lossless compression preserves image information (colors, sharpness & detail) leaving the file size slightly larger, lossy compression, on the other hand, reduces the file size much further, and discards a lot of image data, so the quality of the final image may suffer greatly.
+While lossless compression preserves image information (colors, sharpness & detail) leaving the file size slightly larger, lossy compression, on the other hand, reduces the file size much further and discards a lot of image data, so the quality of the final image may suffer greatly.

 Raw format captures most of the light and color information, offers greater control in post-production and there’s no image compression involved.
 You don’t have to worry too much about your White Balance settings and over- or underexposing a little bit as you shoot.
 You can even assign color profiles (sRGB, Adobe RGB or ProPhoto RGB) to your images in your Raw converter (Adobe Lightroom, Camera Raw, etc.).
-Although, I usually encourage my students to choose correct camera settings before the images are taken – that will always save you post-production time.
-But at the end of the day you have better chances to end up with greater image quality and not ruin your photos if you shoot in Raw.
+Although, I usually encourage my students to choose the correct camera settings before the images are taken – which will always save you post-production time.
+But at the end of the day, you have better chances to end up with greater image quality and not ruin your photos if you shoot in Raw.

 Raw file formats are extremely popular in digital photography these days, however, different camera manufacturers created different raw formats for their cameras, which means that not every raw file can be read by a variety of software applications.
-As a result, when you are using these proprietary raw files as a long-term archival solution you are risking not being able to open and work with them in the future, if the original raw file format you have saved them in becomes redundant.
+As a result, when you are using these proprietary raw files as a long-term archival solution you are risking not being able to open and work with them in the future if the original raw file format you have saved them in becomes redundant.

 The solution to this is Digital Negative (DNG), a publicly available archival format for the raw files generated by digital cameras.
 Hundreds of software manufacturers such as Apple and Google have developed support for DNG.
 Some respected camera manufacturers such as Leica, Casio, Ricoh, Samsung, and Pentax even introduced cameras that provide direct DNG support.